cahoots2104/qmd/docs/SYNTAX.md

 ## Hyde Query Syntax

-Hyde queries are hypothetical answer passages (50-100 words).
-Write what you expect the answer to look like.

 ```
 hyde: The rate limiter uses a sliding window algorithm with a 60-second window.
 When a client exceeds 100 requests per minute, subsequent requests return 429 Too Many Requests.
 ```